These Romantic Movies Will Melt Your Frozen Heart

-For us hopeless romantics, there's only one genre of movies that we can watch again, and again, and again – and that's romances.
-In real life, a person can't fall in love on demand.
-But we can press play.
-In these movies, two actors go through the motions of a relationship, and through skill and well-written dialogue, almost make us believe it's the real thing.
+Despite what others may say, there's truly only one genre of movies that's worth watching again, and again, and again – and that's romances.
+In real life, a person can't fall in love on demand (as much as we sometimes might wish they were able to).
+But we can press play and watch two of our favorite characters fall madly in love whenever we want.

-At times, memories of pop culture loves can be more vivid than our own.
-Compared to Jack and Rose's Titanic courtship, so well preserved in its three-hour glory, our own relationship histories can seem muddled.
-Plus, we can go back to the beginning and watch Jack and Rose's love unfold again.
+Since the time of Jack and Rose's Titanic courtship (and the controversial door debate), romantic films have evolved and

 Behold, a strong sampling of cinema's moving, epic romances that you'll want to remember.
 Not all of them end well – but they all end beautifully.